-5 transportation Procurement & Benchmarking Trends to Keep Costs Down
+5 Transportation Procurement & Benchmarking Trends to Keep Costs Down

 1.Taking an Integrated Approach to Transportation

-At the highest level, shippers are taking a more integrated approach to the supply chain.
-Shippers are no longer thinking about just inbound or outbound transport, ocean and rail versus over-the-road, or one business unit over another, but rather, are looking holistically and completely across their transportation operation to finds smarter ways to procure, manage, and work with carriers.Through this holistic look, shippers can create a more accurate baseline before going out to bid by collecting and analyzing data across their entire transportation network and all modes.
-Most companies are already using a Transportation Management System (TMS) to do the heavy lifting of storing data from these categories, but now it’s time to take that data to the next level by bringing it all together to truly and accurately understand costs, services, performance and so on.
-The good news is, shippers have more access to data than ever before, which brings us to trend number two.
+This holistic look lets shippers create a more accurate baseline before bidding by collecting and analyzing data across their entire transportation network and all modes.
+Most companies are already using a Transportation Management System (TMS) to do the heavy lifting of storing data from these categories.
+Still, shippers can take that data even further with deep analytics to clearly and accurately understand costs, services, performance, etc. The good news is that shippers have more access to data than ever, bringing us to trend number two.

 2. Embracing Digital Transformation through AI and BI

-Through your TMS and application program interfaces (APIs), which provides the ability to electronically communicate with carriers and 3PLs, you can bring all of your knowledge sources together to analyze and identify opportunities – enhanced by artificial intelligence (AI) and business intelligence (BI) tools — to positively impact cost and service.
+Through your TMS and application program interfaces (APIs), which provides the ability to communicate with carriers and 3PLs electronically, you can bring all of your knowledge sources together to analyze and identify opportunities – enhanced by artificial intelligence (AI) and business intelligence (BI) tools — to positively impact cost and service.
 Digital transformation is streamlining the flow of information and making it easier to aggregate and analyze.
-In contrast, consider it a red flag if a carrier or 3PL still relies on paper-based processes, spreadsheets and emails to share information.
+In contrast, consider it a red flag if a carrier or 3PL still relies on paper-based processes, spreadsheets, and emails to share information.
 The technology component is becoming increasingly important in all aspects of logistics management, including procurement and benchmarking.

 3. Hiring Data Scientists or Third-Parties to Analyze Data